Scooby-Doo: Camp Scare

 Is it any good?

-Ghost stories are definitely spookier when told around the campfire on a cool summer night.
-CAMP SCARE succeeds in bringing that "campy" feeling to life, but it's fairly scary when the monsters appear.
+Ghost stories are definitely spookier when told around the campfire on a summer night; CAMP SCARE succeeds in bringing that "campy" feeling to life, but it's fairly scary when the monsters appear.
 There's enough of a plot to keep even the most amateur sleuths guessing whodunnit, though the youngest viewers might get a serious jolt when looking into the eyes of the Spectre of Shadow or the green-faced Woodsman.

 It's worth noting that one thing Camp Scare has -- that old-school Scooby stories didn't -- is the flirtatious winking and competing that some of the gang engages in.
 Do kids really need to see Fred go gaga over a hot babe in a skimpy swimsuit?
 Probably not.
 Stick to the ghouls and the Scooby Snax, people.
 Jinkies.